kvshvlin/yourmailproject/here'showthisworks.md

 **Step 2**.
 We collate these scans to create issues of our monthly architectural magazine.

 **Note**: Please bear in mind that we publish our monthly architectural magazine on Gumroad because it works everywhere.
-Although Gumroad works everywhere, it has a minimum charge of USD 01.00 i.e., it doesn't let us giveaway stuff for free.
+Although Gumroad works everywhere, it has a minimum charge of USD&nbsp;01.00 i.e., it doesn't let us giveaway stuff for free.

 **Step 3**.
 You can download any issue from our <a href="https://www.gum.co/yourmailproject" rel="noopener noreferrer" target="_blank">Gumroad account @yourmailproject</a> at a pay-what-you-want price starting from Rs.&nbsp;75.00.